 New export-control rules issued by the State Department May 13 probably will make it easier for satellite-component manufacturers to comply with International Traffic in Arms Regulations (ITAR), but it appears the coming generation of commercial human-spaceflight vehicles will remain on the U.S. munitions list.
 The long-anticipated rule, which takes effect in 180 days (Nov.
 10) offers clear definitions of such terms as “hosted payload” for the first time, and eliminates the ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "New ITAR Rules Ease Some Burdens, Leave Others In Place".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "New ITAR Rules Ease Some Burdens, Leave Others In Place".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.